 Our Data Protection Officer can be contacted at PO Box 3883, Swindon SN3 9EA or at DPO@prepaysolutions.com.

-Locational Data Data we get about where you are, such as may come from your mobile phone, the address where you connect a computer to the internet, or a shop where you buy something with your Countingup Card
+- Locational Data: Data PPS collects about your location, such as data from your mobile phone, the address where you connect a computer to the internet, or a shop where you buy something with your Countingup Card.

-Behavioural Data Details about how you use our products and services
+- Behavioural Data: Details about how you use Countingup’s products and services.

-Documentary Data Details about you that are stored in documents in various formats, or copies of them.
-This could include things like your passport, drivers licence or birth certificate collected to fulfil customer due diligence
+- Documentary Data: Details about you that are stored in documents in various formats, or copies of them.
+This could include things like your passport, drivers licence or birth certificate collected to fulfil customer due diligence requirements.

 Personal information will only be collected directly and voluntarily from you as part of the application process or as a result of transactions relating to your Countingup Cards.
 Some personal information may be verified by PPS with use of publicly accessible sources to fulfil customer due diligence.